Wisconsin Police Shooting Leaves Black Man In 'Serious Condition'

 Citing accounts from multiple witnesses, the news site reports, "police had attempted to use a Taser on the man prior to the shooting.
 Then, they heard at least seven gunshots ring out."

-A video that appears to capture the incident was posted to social media and has since gone viral.
+A graphic video that appears to capture the incident was posted to social media and has since gone viral.

 In it, three officers are seen following a man to a car and drawing their weapons.
-One officer points his gun at the man and fires his weapon multiple times at the man's back as he enters the driver's side.
-After the shots are fired, a woman nearby is seen screaming.
+Just as the man enters the vehicle on the driver's side, one officer grabs his shirt and then fires his weapon.
+Seven shots can be heard.

-Following the incident, outrage erupted online and livestreamed videos posted to Facebook and Twitter show crowds swarming the streets in protest.
+Following the incident, concern and anger erupted online and livestreamed videos posted to Facebook and Twitter showed crowds swarming the streets in protest.

 Kenosha police have declared a state of emergency curfew until 7 a.m.
 Monday.